aryannnn17/aryannnn17/README.md

   <p>

 👋 Hi, I’m <strong> Aryan Bhagat </strong> - a software engineer and tech enthusiast passionate about building scalable web applications and solving real-world problems.
-I’m currently pursuing my Master’s in Computer Science at California State University, East Bay (GPA: 3.9), with a focus on full-stack development, system design, and performance optimization.
+I’m currently pursuing my Master’s in Computer Science at California State University, East Bay (GPA: 3.9), with a focus on Machine Learning, LLMs, full-stack development, and performance optimization.

 💻 I work with <strong> JavaScript, ReactJS, NodeJS, Python, C++, Django, </strong>and more.
 My projects range from ML-powered healthcare diagnostics to BLE-based IoT payment systems.
 I also enjoy competitive programming, exploring ML/AI with Scikit-learn, TensorFlow, Keras, and dabbling in embedded systems firmware for boards like Nordic, Quectel, and Renesas.